Rushikesh505/TRICODE_COLLEGE_WEBSITE/README.md

 # TRICODE_COLLEGE_WEBSITE
+THIS IS THE FIRST PROJECT I HAVE EVER BUILT , SO THIS IS SPECIAL TO ME!
 This repository contains the code for a simple website built with HTML and CSS.
 It serves as a beginner-friendly project, providing a foundation for web development enthusiasts to explore basic HTML and CSS concepts.<br>
 BY TEAM TRICODE<br>
 1.POTHAMSETTY VENKATA SATHWIK<br>